qgis/QGIS-Documentation/source/docs/training_manual/create_vector_data/topo_editing.rst

 * First, re-enable snapping for the :guilabel:`landuse` layer.

-We will use the tool to split a corner from the Bontebok National Park (or a landuse polygon of your choice).
+We will use the tool to split a corner from the |largeLandUseArea|.

 * Select the :guilabel:`Split Features` tool and click on a vertex to begin drawing a line.
 Click the vertex on the opposite side of the corner you wish